 Innovate – Presenting imaginative scenarios that inspire children’s creative thinking; encouraging creative responses and independent thinking; allowing time for children to absorb knowledge, understanding and skills.

 Express – Supporting self-evaluation through talking thinking; encouraging reflection and celebrating success.

 Our Reception class follows the EYFS curriculum covering:

 During their year in Reception each child is assessed against the Early Learning Goals (ELGs) and as the year progresses class teachers talk to parents about how children are developing in relation to these goals.
 These are then reported against at the end of the year.

 Much of the school day in Reception class centres around play; though it is carefully designed to facilitate learning along the way.
 We aim to capture their imaginations and inspire them from very early on.
 Wherever possible we will follow their interests and passions while still making sure that the full breadth of curriculum objectives are delivered.
 Children at this age are naturally inquisitive and want to explore and we are there to help them become confident and resilient learners.

 All National Curriculum subjects are taught throughout the school in both KS1 and KS2 with the core subjects being given appropriate emphasis.
+Maths and English are taught separately, but all other subjects are incorporated within the Cornerstone Curriculum, giving an holistic approach to study and developing key links between subjects.
 We operate many different types of teaching strategies allowing for class, group and individual activity but are always mindful of the needs of each individual.

 At the end of Year 6 the children take SATs (Standardised Attainment Tests) in English, Maths and Science and these results are communicated to parents along with the annual reports in the appropriate year.

-The member of staff to contact for more information on our Primary School Curriculum is Mrs Kathy Jefferson.
-Email Mrs Jefferson
+The member of staff to contact for more information on our Primary School Curriculum is Miss Jenny Smith.
+Email Miss Smith